codedex-io/github-chapter-2-contributions/README.md

 Hi, my name is FalesDev!
 This was added on Nov 17 2025 🚀

 Hi, my name is Leslie!
 This was added on 11-18-2025 ☕️

+Hi, my name is Juan Galvez!
+This was added on 18-11-2025 ✨📈